kundanasurepalli/Digital-Piano/README.md

 ## 📖 Project Overview

 The Digital Piano is designed to simulate a real piano keyboard inside a web browser.
-Each piano key plays its corresponding musical note, and users can switch between different instrument sounds such as an acoustic piano, nylon guitar, and synth pad.
+Each piano key plays its corresponding musical note, and users can switch between different instrument sounds such as an Acoustic Piano, Nylon Guitar, and Synth Pad.

-The project demonstrates core front-end development concepts including DOM manipulation, event handling, audio playback, responsive UI design, and interactive user interfaces.
+This project demonstrates core front-end development concepts including DOM manipulation, event handling, audio playback, responsive UI design, and interactive user interfaces.

 ---